The travel clothing guide

 What volume of backpack?

-As for the backpack, if I take a capacity of 35 - 40 liters, I can easily push it to have enough to wear with variety for 3 - 4 days.
+On the backpack side, if I take a capacity of 35 - 40 liters, I can easily push to have enough clothing with variety for 3 - 4 days.

-Beyond that, you will need to have access to a washing machine or agree to be redundant with your clothes, even more so if you take with you a second pair of shoes and/or sports clothing for a specific use (outdoor, gym …or sometimes all at once!).
+Beyond that, you will need to have access to a washing machine or accept being redundant with your clothes, even more so if you take with you a second pair of shoes and/or sportswear for a specific use (outdoors, gym... or sometimes all at once!).

-25-30 liters seems to me the minimum for a 24-48 hour trip taking a computer.
-Below, you better travel very, very light!
+25-30 liters seems to me to be the minimum for a 24-48 hour trip carrying a computer.
+Below that, you'd better travel very, very light!

 Why choose a suitcase?

-I wrote it above: a suitcase allows you to carry elegant coats with you, but not only that.
-Due to its very angular shape and its rigidity, ironed clothes wrinkle less, and a possible second pair of shoes will be easier to store.
+I wrote it above: a suitcase allows you to carry elegant coats on you, but not only.
+Due to its very angular shape and rigidity, ironed clothes crease less, and a possible second pair of shoes will be easier to store.

-Typically, this is a great choice if you want to travel with several shirts and chinos in packing cubes .
+Typically, this is a great choice if you want to travel with multiple shirts and chinos in “packing cubes” .

-Another argument of the suitcase: we can take heavier!
+Another argument for the suitcase: you can take heavier items!
 For example, it is much more pleasant to carry your clothes + a generous toiletry bag + two glass bottles of kombucha + a pair of dress shoes with wooden shoe trees in a suitcase than in a backpack weighing more than ten kilos.
-And it's for those who like to comfortably wear a wardrobe and have a perfectly organized trip where you jump on public transport as soon as you leave the station, or if someone comes to pick you up.
+And this is for those who like to comfortably carry a wardrobe and who have a perfectly organized trip where you jump on public transport as soon as you leave the station, or if someone comes to pick you up.

-On the other hand, if it is a trip where you will have to walk at least ten minutes (for example between the station and your accommodation), seriously think about a backpack .
+On the other hand, if it's a trip where you're going to have to walk at least ten minutes (for example between the station and your accommodation), seriously think about a backpack .

 The case of weekend bags

-These are bags that are carried by holding them by the handle or over the shoulder.
+These are bags that are carried by the handle or over the shoulder.

 gab travel bag winter 2018